-You can designate some space on your drives to system restore system protection.
+You can designate space on your drives for System Restore and System Protection.

-Once you select the location where you want to save these backup files, your computer will send them there until the space is full.
+Once you select the location to save these backup files, your computer will send them there until the space is full.

-If you fill up this space, your operating system will delete the oldest restore points to make space for new ones.
+If you fill up this space, your OS will delete the oldest restore points to make space for new ones.